ksuaning-au/ksuaning-au/README.md

 I work as a software engineer specializing in IoT applications.

-I obtained a degree in Mechatronics Engineering which provided me with a background in hardware & firmware design.
-During university I began creating IoT devices as a hobby while I studdied.
-Eventually I required a way to interface with my IoT devices remotely which led me into web development.
-I started by learning HTML/CSS & Javascript through places like [Free Coding Camp](https://www.freecodecamp.org/).
-After learning the basic frontend technologies I chose to learn Python for backend development.

-After learning the full stack of web technologies and still at university I started a website building business.
-This catered mostly to local businesses looking to have a web presence for the first time.
-This allowed me to gain valuable experience while still studying.

-Once I graduated I breifly worked at Cochlear working on digital signal processing algorithms.
-After which I decided to go into freelancing which I have been doing for the past several years working on the entire IoT stack.

 ---

 I’m currently working doing lots of firmware work for various embedded systems.

 ---

 <p align="center">
   <a href="https://github.com/ksuaning-au" align="justify">
     <img align="center" src="https://github-readme-stats-nu-pearl.vercel.app/api/top-langs/?username=ksuaning-au&layout=compact&theme=github_dark&exclude_repo=github-readme-stats" />